 Globally recognized and respected, the Chartered Professional Accountant (CPA) designation is your key to a successful career.
 If you’re looking to enter the world of business or finance, you’ll need the professional accounting credential that will open doors and enhance your prospects.

 Becoming a CPA is a wise decision.
 While stereotypes still exist framing accounting as dull and overly precise, the fact is that Canadian CPAs are well-paid professionals who are in demand around the world.
 They are CEOs, board members, management consultants and more—and are critical to the success of any business or organization.
 Why become a CPA?

-CPA Preparatory course listing required for CPA PEP
+CPA Preparatory course listing and transfer equivalencies

 CPA Degree Requirement

 You must have an undergraduate degree with specific subject area coverage to be admitted to the CPA PEP.

 If your degree doesn’t include all the required subject area coverage [e.g., a degree other than a Bachelor of Commerce (Accounting)], you can get that coverage through the course listing provided in the above section for PEP Preparatory courses.